jkrick77/Comcast_Samples/Using_Facebook_Graph_API_Explorer.md

 ![Facebook Graph API Explorer ](http://jkrick.com/markdown_image/graph_get_999.png)

-Before you can issue a query, you will need to obtain an access token.
+Before you can issue a query, you must obtain an access token.

 1. Click the **Get Token** button in the upper right corner of the Graph API Explorer interface.
 2. Select **Get Access Token**.